 As you can see in the map section to the right, the most scenic fall foliage spots in Maryland are concentrated in the northern areas of the state.
 Check out the detailed map below: here you'll find each location mentioned above and find various accommodation options nearby.
 Book in advance to get the best lodging in the area and enjoy your fall colors experience to the fullest.

-When is peak fall foliage Maryland?
+When is the peak fall foliage season in Maryland?